rpbeukes/aws.sam.backend/sam-app/MyNotes.md

 `sam build`

-This commands output is: `.aws-sam/build`.
+This command outputs directory: `.aws-sam/build`.
-This is also the folder where you will run `sam package` and `sam deploy`.
+This is also the directory where you will run `sam package` and `sam deploy`.

-If `package` and `publish` from your `sam-app` folder you might end up with test code in your lambda - not cool :)
+If you run `sam package` and `sam publish` from your `sam-app` directory you might end up with test code in your lambda - not cool :)

 ## Package: